By Fred Gardner (2003)

 He gave Kamala a de facto demotion and she left to work for Louise Renne at the City Attorney’s office.
 Another beautiful, brilliant, brown-skinned attorney named K(ia) Harris was hired by SFDA and assigned the very office that had been Kamala’s.

 I soon learned that Terence had divulged the supposedly secret info to a loose-lipped third party.
 It was she, not Kamala, who gave the Recorder the pseudo-incriminating item.

-Kamala ran for district attorney in 2003 —pursuing her agenda, indeed— against Terence, the incumbent, and a veteran prosecutor named Bill Fazio, who’d been among those fired by Kayo when he first took office.
+Kamala ran for District Attorney in 2003 —pursuing her agenda, indeed— against Terence, the incumbent, and a third-time candidate named Bill Fazio, a veteran homicide prosecutor who was among those fired by Kayo when he first took office.
 Fazio finished third, leading to a run-off between Kamala and Terence.
 She prevailed by a 56-44 margin.
 I sat the whole thing out.
 I had left SFDA, moved to the East Bay and was producing a publication for a pro-cannabis doctors’ group.
 I didn’t think Terence should have run for a third term, and he didn’t ask me what I thought.